Joan of Penthièvre: Early life

-Joan was the only child of Guy de Penthièvre (brother of John III, Duke of Brittany) and Jeanne d'Avaugour.
-Through her father she became Countess of Penthièvre in her own right, and established her ducal claims.
+Joan was the only child of Guy of Penthièvre (brother of John III, Duke of Brittany) and Joan of Avaugour.
+Through her father she became Countess of Penthièvre in her own right and established her ducal claims.

 War of the Breton Succession

 Joan was one of the protagonists of the War of the Breton Succession.
-The issue of succession to the ducal crown would involve the issue of whether a child could, regardless of gender, claim the right of "representation" of a deceased parent — in which case Joan would inherit her father's rights as the second brother of the late duke of Brittany — or whether the next eldest male heir in a partially parallel lineage outranked all others.
+The issue of succession to the ducal crown would involve the issue of whether a child could, regardless of gender, claim the right of "representation" of a deceased parent, and Joan would then inherit her father's rights as the second brother of the late Duke of Brittany, or the next eldest male heir in a partially-parallel lineage outranked all others.
 In the Breton succession, the collateral claimant was Joan's half-uncle John, Count of Montfort, born from the second marriage of Joan's grandfather Arthur II, Duke of Brittany to Yolande of Dreux, Queen of Scots.
 Joan's uncle John III had been alienated from Yolande, his stepmother, and sought to prevent his half-brother John from succeeding him, which included an abortive attempt to annul his father's second marriage and so render his half-siblings illegitimate.

-In December 1335, negotiations were made for a marriage between Joan and John of Eltham, Earl of Cornwall, the brother of King Edward III of England; however, it appears these arrangements did not result in an official betrothal.
+In December 1335, negotiations were made for a marriage between Joan and John of Eltham, Earl of Cornwall, the brother of King Edward III of England; however, it appears that the arrangements did not result in an official betrothal.
 In 1337, Joan was betrothed to Charles of Blois in Paris, and they were living together by 1338 or 1339.
 In 1341, on the death of John III, the couple assumed the rule of the Duchy of Brittany, Charles having been granted permission to perform homage by King Philip VI of France by the arrêt of Conflans on 7 September 1341.
 They appeared to be supported by most of the local nobility and administration.
 However, John of Montfort did not agree to let go of his own claim, and war ensued.
-Ironically, while the initial argument of the Montfortist cause actually relied very strongly on the idea that Brittany should follow French successorial practice, in subsequent generations the line would vigorously enforce the notion that the Duchy of Brittany should remain independent from its royal neighbor.
+Ironically, while the initial argument of the Montfortist cause actually relied very strongly on the idea that Brittany should follow French successorial practice, subsequent generations the line would vigorously enforce the notion that the Duchy of Brittany should remain independent from its royal neighbour.